Ale-JRD/Trads/content/post/index-T1.md

 But even in this unsteady state, he…

-「The gap… is narrowed.」
+“The gap… is narrowed.”

 Or rather—

-「 ” Everyoneoneoneoneone’s deadeadeadeadeadead— I— I killedkilledkilledkilledkilledkilledkilled them— whywhywhywhywhywhywhywhywhywhywhywhy thathathathat look on youryouryouryour face, Vysiiiiiiiiiiis—?
-Whowhowhowhowho— amamamam I— WHO AM I!? ” 」
+“ ” Everyoneoneoneoneone’s deadeadeadeadeadead— I— I killedkilledkilledkilledkilledkilledkilled them— whywhywhywhywhywhywhywhywhywhywhywhy thathathathat look on youryouryouryour face, Vysiiiiiiiiiiis—?
+Whowhowhowhowho— amamamam I— WHO AM I!? ” ”

 As if he was straight out of a badly done clay animation—